leighlars/rocky-road/README.md

 I love the outdoors, and love road trips, and while there are tons of sites out there for camping, what I need is a motivating and helpful itinerary builder to go to said campsites.

-Rocky Road is a solo React app that enables users to plan ideas for a road trip along the Rocky Mountain range in Colorado, Idaho, Wyoming, and Montana.
+Along The Rocky Road is a solo React app that enables users to plan ideas for a road trip along the Rocky Mountain range in Colorado, Idaho, Wyoming, and Montana.
 The data is sourced from Rec.gov's API.
 Each location page features a background image of that location, with helpful information about the site.

 Users can search places along the Rocky Mountain Range, explore the photo gallery, add a new itinerary or add a location to an existing itinerary, and learn information about a selected site.
 The site gives a 98% or higher Accessibility rating, passes all tests in Jest and includes testing for edge cases.